-Follows the are requirements that must be met for an individual to eligible for a PACE or LIFE Program.
-Note, dual enrollment in Medicaid and Medicare is not a requirement, but the vast majority of program participants are dually enrolled and therefore those requirements are also included here.
+Follows are the requirements that must be met for one to be eligible for a PACE Program.
+While dual enrollment in Medicaid and Medicare is not a requirement, the vast majority of program participants are dually enrolled.
+Therefore, Medicare requirements are included below.

 Applicants must be a minimum of 55 years old.

 Applicants must require a level of care consistent to that which is provided in a nursing home facility.
-While each state has its own requirements that must be met in order for an individual to be determined to require a “nursing home level of care”, requiring extensive assistance with activities of daily living (bathing, grooming, toileting, walking, transferring, and eating) may warrant the designation of this level of care.
-Furthermore, with assistance / support from the PACE program, the individual must be able to safely live in the community at the time of enrollment.
+While each state has its own requirements on what constitutes a “Nursing Home Level of Care”, requiring extensive assistance with Activities of Daily Living (bathing, grooming, toileting, walking, transferring, and eating) may warrant the designation of this level of care.
+With assistance / support from the PACE Program, the individual must be able to safely live in the community at the time of enrollment.

-PACE is not available nationwide.
-Applicants must live in a state, and geographic region within the state, that has a PACE program.
-As of July 2019, PACE is available in the following 31 states: Alabama, Arkansas, California, Colorado, Delaware, Florida, Iowa, Indiana, Kansas, Louisiana, Massachusetts, Maryland, Michigan, North Carolina, North Dakota, Nebraska, New Jersey, New Mexico, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, Wisconsin, and Wyoming.
-To find out which areas of the states above have PACE programs, click here.
+As of Dec.
+2023, PACE is available in the District of Columbia and the following 32 states: Alabama, Arkansas, California, Colorado, Delaware, Florida, Indiana, Iowa, Kansas, Kentucky, Louisiana, Massachusetts, Maryland, Michigan, Missouri, North Carolina, North Dakota, Nebraska, New Jersey, New Mexico, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, and Wisconsin.
+See geographic regions within each state that have PACE Programs.

-Medicare requires participant to be a United States citizen OR legal resident of the states for 5 years prior to application and they ust be at least 65 years of age OR disabled OR diagnosed with Lou Gehrig’s disease OR have end-stage renal disease.
+Medicare requires participants to be a United States citizen OR legal resident of the states for 5 years prior to application.
+They must be at least 65 years of age OR disabled OR diagnosed with Lou Gehrig’s disease OR have end-stage renal disease.

 Medicaid eligibility is not straightforward, as each state runs its Medicaid program as it sees fit within federally set parameters.
-However, for most states, seniors and disabled persons are eligible for long-term care Medicaid if they meet the criteria below.
-See state specific Medicaid eligibility requirements.
+However, for most states, seniors and disabled persons are eligible for long-term care Medicaid in 2024 if they meet the criteria below.
+See state-specific Medicaid eligibility requirements.

-For persons who do not have Medicaid, there is the monthly private pay portion for the long-term care Medicaid benefit of PACE, as well as a monthly premium for prescription drugs (Medicare Part D).
-While the fees vary based on the PACE program, on average, the private pay cost is generally $4,000 – $5,000 / month.
-That said, there are no co-payments or deductibles to receive program benefits.
+Persons who are not Medicaid-eligible may pay the monthly private pay portion for the long-term care Medicaid benefit of PACE, as well as the monthly premium for prescription drugs (Medicare Part D).
+While the fees vary based on the PACE Program, on average, the private pay cost is generally $4,000 – $5,000 / month.
+There are no co-payments or deductibles to receive program benefits.

 Additional PACE Program Benefits